 Did you eat Macaroni and Cheese as a kid?
-Well that is a silly questions, of course you did!
+Well, that is a silly question, of course, you did!
 Who didn't?
 And I am sure you still enjoy it on occasion, right?
 It pretty much is the quintessential kid food, am I right?
 Quick and easy to throw on the table on a busy day.
-Unless you had one of those food loving moms or grandmas that would make homemade mac and cheese baked in the oven with mass amounts of gooey cheese, breadcrumbs, the works.
+Unless you had one of those food-loving moms or grandmas that would make homemade mac and cheese baked in the oven with mass amounts of gooey cheese, breadcrumbs, the works.
 All bubbly and browned to perfection.
-Well I know I didn't, but I was just fine with my fake powdered cheese packets dumped in to the pot after my cardboard box pasta was cooked 😉 A little splash of milk and it was ready to eat.
+Well I know I didn't, but I was just fine with my fake powdered cheese packets dumped into the pot after my cardboard box pasta was cooked 😉 A little splash of milk and it was ready to eat.
 And we can't forget to mention the innovative shapes and colored mac and cheeses used as a ploy by marketing to get a mother's child to jump up and down in the grocery until they bought their Spongebob shaped mac and cheese.
 I know, the good old days, right?
 I was also one of those kids that enjoyed some ketchup on my macaroni and cheese as well.
 Haha, that is nutrition right there!

 Well don't worry, now that we know the scary things that are used to manufacture those wonderful boxes of chemical, man-made, "cheese" and noodles, we can remedy the situation.
 You can have you mac and cheese and eat it too!
 Most importantly you can have your non-gmo, clean, real-food, gluten-free, soy-free, vegan mac and cheese and eat it too!
 Haha, I know I am excited too!
-However, let's make things more interesting and not use a traditional pasta or just plain old vegan cheese.
+However, let's make things more interesting and not use traditional pasta or just plain old vegan cheese.
 No. Let's make this a fancy grown-up side dish delicacy packed with wholesome ingredients and nutrition.

 Full of warm roasted veggies, including eggplant, artichokes, portobello mushrooms, and pearl onions.
 With our superfood base ingredient of quinoa.
 That little powerful seed of gluten-free protein happiness.
 All mixed together with the wonderful nutty cheezy taste from my favorite, nutritional yeast!